Seeds and Seed Catalogs

 from seeds.
 Keep this in mind when acquiring seed from fellow growers.
 Don't

-let this deter you from getting seeds from others.
-Ask about the health of
+let this deter you.
+Ask about the health of their crops.
+If they have had

-their crops.
-If they have had recent problems, you may want to decline.
+recent problems, you may want to decline.

 Tip: Looking for some different seed to grow?
 Try an online chat room.

-This can work especially well if you have seed to swap.
+This can work especially well, if you have seed to swap.

 Saving Seeds: